Research

 Research Thrust 2: Scalable Metadata Infrastructure.

-running the machine learning algorithms at scale on current and future systems and, b) build on the open-source metadata service, Ground \cite{ground:website}, under development at UC Berkeley to capture and find the metadata extracted from the machine learning algorithms
+We address scalability challenges in building the metadata infrastructure for search.
+Specifically, we will a) build and expand on earlier work (Sparks 2013, NEON) to address the scalability challenges of running the machine learning algorithms at scale on current and future systems and, b) build on the open-source metadata service, Ground, under development at UC Berkeley to capture and find the metadata extracted from the machine learning algorithms.

 Research Thrust 3: Usable Metadata Infrastructure.

-and accuracy issues with generated metadata allowing users to mark errors, edit, and add additional annotations.
-We will also study the use of active learning to surface ``important'' (i.e. uncertain and influential) guesses to the users for validation and determine how to weigh human input and include the inputs to the metadata generation models.
-Similarly, we will study how the feedback of the relevance of the search results may be used as feedback into the model.
+The complexity of scientific data and the interactive process of search results has a multitude of human factors that need to be considered.
+There is a need to understand the types of search queries users would like to perform and we need to study the interaction of the user with the algorithms.
+Specifically, we address usability and accuracy issues with generated metadata allowing users to mark errors, edit, and add additional annotations.
+We also study the use of active learning to surface "important'' (i.e. uncertain and influential) guesses to the users for validation and determine how to weigh human input and include the inputs to the metadata generation models.
+Similarly, we investigate how the feedback of the relevance of the search results may be used as feedback into the model.